stu6520/photoshop-process-recorder/README.md

 - Renames the output folder if the PSD is saved or renamed
 - Supports recording multiple open files at the same time
 - Runs quietly in the background with no pop-ups or UI
-- Optional half-size capture to reduce storage use (A4 @ 300 DPI ≈ ~40–250 KB per frame)
+- Optional half-size capture to reduce storage use

 ---